Eric-Chung-0511/Learning-Record/Data Science Projects/Credit Score Classification/README.md

 * **ANN Implementation**: Built and evaluated an Artificial Neural Network with the same metrics.

+* **Using Object-Oriented Programming (OOP)**: Implemented an object-oriented approach to create a reusable class for model evaluation and plotting ROC curves.
+This class includes methods for calculating performance metrics and plotting ROC curves for multiclass classification and voting classifiers.

 ### 📊 Results:
 The Voting Classifier achieved the best results with the following metrics:
 - **Accuracy**: 85.37%